 Unfortunately, this means a groin injury can be very limiting – during your recovery, you may have missed out on hobbies and social events, as well as having to take time off work.
 The physical pain of this type of injury can also affect your mood, especially if you’re stuck at home.

 The symptoms of a groin injury can include: pain and swelling around the groin or inner thigh and popping noises when stretching or bending – all of which can be very uncomfortable.

-You don’t deserve to suffer because of somebody else’s negligence, which is why our specialist solicitors can help you make a compensation claim to cover the costs of your injury.
+You don’t deserve to suffer because of somebody else’s negligence, which is why a specialist solicitor can help you make a compensation claim to cover the costs of your injury.

-For more information about making a claim, or to take the first steps, speak to an advisor for free on 0800 234 6438.
+For more information about making a claim, or to take the first steps, speak to a trained legal adviser for free on 0800 234 6438.

 Hernias can develop in the groin from heavy lifting at work, and this type of injury often requires surgery.

 In many cases, hernias can take some time to develop, so you might not know you’ve been injured straight away.
 For this reason, you might still be able to make a claim within three years of realising your injury was caused by somebody else’s negligence.